NCEAS/scicomptools/README.md

     supported: `lmerTest::lmer()`, `stats::lm()`, `stats::nls()`, and
     `stats::t.test()`

+### Other

+-   **`token_check()`**: Checks for whether a token for the supplied API can be found for your current R session.
+For example, Qualtrics allows direct acquisition of data from R *if* you have a token and your R session “knows” that string.
+This function quickly checks whether you’d be able to use that workflow (currently only supports search for Qualtrics token but could be easily expanded!)

 ## Deprecated Functions

 These functions used to be included in the repository but have since